sanderslab/magellanmapper/README.md

 ## Access from Git

-- Contact the project managers aboud loading your public key into this project
+- Contact the project managers about loading your public key to access the project repository
 - Download the repo: `git clone git@bitbucket.org:psychcore/clrbrain.git`

 ## Start a processing pipeline